SammyShaw/SammyShaw.github.io/_posts/_2025-04-01-fantasy-bball-ranker.md

 For brevity, the code for this can be found in my GitHub repository.

-The six different ranking methods produce a lot of similar rankings, but enough variation to be meaningfully different, and which can be compared to ESPN, Yahoo, and Basketball Monster.
+The six different ranking methods produce a lot of similar rankings, but enough variation to be meaningfully different, so they can be compared to each other, and compared to ESPN, Yahoo, and Basketball Monster.

+**Select NBA players and their ranks across 10 ranking algorithms**
 | **Player Name** | **Traditional Z-rank** | **SHAW Z rank** | **SHAW mm rank** | **SHAW Scarce mm rank** | **SHAW rank-sum rank** | **SHAW H2H each rank** | **SHAW H2H most rank** | **ESPN** | **Yahoo** | **Basketball Monster** |
 |--:|--:|--:|--:|--:|--:|--:|--:|--:|--:|--:|
 | Nikola Jokic | 1 | 2 | 1 | 2 | 2 | 2 | 1 | 5 | 1 | 1 |